Skip to content

 Backend-specific requirements are listed in Runtime Backends.
 Cluster profile generation and MPI smoke probes are covered in Cluster Profiles.

-For a new spec on a real cluster:
+For a new spec on a real cluster, work the numbered steps below in order:

 For a minimal cluster smoke test from a checkout, set CACHE_DIR to shared storage and run scripts/cluster_smoke.sh.
 It validates, preflights, and renders by default; set HPC_COMPOSE_SMOKE_SUBMIT=1 only when you intentionally want it to launch the smoke job.